Maytus (Mo) Piriyajitakonkij

 Biography

 He graduated from Imperial College London with a Master’s degree in Computing (AI and Machine Learning).
 He did the MSc project under the supervision of Prof. Andrew Davison from the Dyson Robotics Lab.
-Before that, he worked for 2 years as a pre-doctoral researcher at VISTEC with Dr. Theerawit Wilaiprasitporn and Dr. Nat Dilokthanakul.

 Interests

-• AI for Healthcare
+• Cognitively-Inspired AI

 Education